 [Back to Intro]

-Marcos López de Prado is a hedge fund manager, entrepreneur, inventor, and professor.
-He has helped modernize finance for the past 25 years, by pioneering machine learning and statistical inference methods, and by implementing the Big Science paradigm of national laboratories at some of the largest investment corporations.
-In recognition of this work, Marcos has received various scientific and industry awards, including the National Award for Academic Excellence (1999) by the Kingdom of Spain, the Quant Researcher of the Year Award (2019) by Portfolio Management Research, the Buy-Side Quant of the Year Award (2021) by Risk.net, and the Bernstein Fabozzi / Jacobs Levy Award (2024) by The Journal of Portfolio Management.
-Since 2018, the Social Science Research Network (SSRN) has ranked him as the most-read author in Economics.
+Marcos López de Prado is a hedge fund manager, entrepreneur, inventor, and Cornell professor.
+Over the past 25 years, Marcos has helped modernize finance by pioneering machine learning and statistical inference methods that are now widely adopted at some of the largest investment corporations.
+His contributions have earned him several scientific, state and industry awards, including the National Award for Academic Excellence (1999) by the Kingdom of Spain, the Quant Researcher of the Year Award (2019) by Portfolio Management Research, the Buy-Side Quant of the Year Award (2021) by Risk.net, and the Bernstein Fabozzi / Jacobs Levy Award (2024) by The Journal of Portfolio Management.
+The Social Science Research Network (SSRN) ranks him among the 10 most-read authors in Economics, and he has testified before the U.S. Congress on AI policy.
+In 2024, His Majesty King Felipe VI and the Government of Spain appointed him Knight Officer of the Royal Order of Civil Merit (OMC), "for distinguished services to science and the global investment industry."

 Concurrently with the management of multibillion-dollar funds, since 2011 Marcos has been a research fellow at Lawrence Berkeley National Laboratory (U.S. Department of Energy, Office of Science).
-He has published dozens of scientific articles on financial machine learning and statistical inference in the leading academic journals, is a founding co-editor of The Journal of Financial Data Science, and has testified before the U.S. Congress on AI policy.
-Marcos is the author of several popular graduate textbooks, including Advances in Financial Machine Learning (Wiley, 2018), Machine Learning for Asset Managers (Cambridge University Press, 2020), and Causal Factor Investing (Cambridge University Press, 2023).
+He has published approximately 100 scientific articles on financial machine learning and statistical inference in the leading academic journals, is a founding co-editor of The Journal of Financial Data Science, and the author of several influential graduate textbooks, including Advances in Financial Machine Learning (Wiley, 2018), Machine Learning for Asset Managers (Cambridge University Press, 2020), and Causal Factor Investing (Cambridge University Press, 2023).
 Marcos earned a PhD in financial econometrics (2003), and a second PhD in mathematical finance (2011) from Universidad Complutense de Madrid.
 He completed his post-doctoral research at Harvard University and Cornell University, where he is a professor.
-Marcos has an Erdős #2 (via Neil Calkin) and an Einstein #4 according to the American Mathematical Society
+Marcos has an Erdős #2 (via Neil Calkin) and an Einstein #4 according to the American Mathematical Society.

 AWARDS